-The ultimate Brisbane craft beer crawl
+The ultimate craft beer crawl in Brisbane

-I have good news for both of us.
-Brisbane’s beer scene has exploded with new craft beer bars and tap houses opening faster than you say “cheers”.
-And if you add them to your tour through Brisbane City, you’ll find sightseeing can get a whole lot more rewarding.
+If you add them to your tour through Brisbane City, you’ll find sightseeing can get a whole lot more rewarding.

-Saccharomyces Beer Café
+Saccharomyces Beer Café, South Brisbane

 Where: Fish Lane, South Brisbane.